dacracot/BirdNET-BarChart/docs/README.md

 ### Quick Start:

+* ___Install the OS___:
+	1. Using the [Raspberry Pi Imager](https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/) install the Lite (64-bit) version of the Raspberry Pi OS.
+	1. Enter your customizations for hostname, initial user, WiFi, locale, and ssh.
+	1. Boot your new system and run `sudo apt update`, then `sudo apt upgrade`, and `sudo apt autoremove` to get all the latest base software.
 * ___Install the analyzer___ or better yet, follow [their](https://github.com/kahst/BirdNET-Analyzer) documentation:
 	1. Expand the release file obtained from the BirdNET-Analyzer GitHub.
 		* `tar xzvf v1.5.1.tar.gz`